AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 This command will read the content of <File.tim>, convert it to png and save it in the current folder.
-If the file contains more than one TIM then it creates a folder with the same name as <File> (without the extension) and all the images that were found in the file will be saved inside that folder.
+If the file contains more than one TIM then it creates a folder with the same name as <File.tim> (without the extension) and all the images that were found in the file will be saved inside that folder.
 #### Credits
 TIMExtractor uses the following libraries: